colorizenl/colorize-java-commons/readme.md

 - `Popups`: Shows various pop-up and modal dialog windows.
 - `PropertyEditor`: UI for adding, removing, or changing name/value properties.
 - `SimpleTable`: A simplified version of `JTable` that is easier to work with.
-- `SuggestingComboBox`: Combination of a text field and a `JComboBox` that matches suggestions.

 In addition to the cross-platform component library, `MacIntegrationUIT` contains an example application that shows integration with some Mac system functionality.